manikantag/temenos-SCALE2020/Lab 6 - Intro to Quantum Fabric/ModuleOne-CreatingAnIdentityConnector.md

-# Connecting a Quantum App to an Identity Service Lab Guide
+# Creating an Identity Connector
 **Duration**: 30 mins

 **Prerequisite Software and Tools**